Ministry of the Attorney General

 News More News

-New Judges Appointed to the Ontario Court of Justice
+New Justices of the Peace Appointed to the Ontario Court Of Justice

-Ontario has appointed two new judges to the Ontario Court of Justice, effective October 18, 2017.
+Ontario has appointed 17 new justices of the peace to the Ontario Court of Justice, effective May 2, 2018.

 On an interim basis, Civil Marriage Act divorce applications for non-residents married in Ontario will be accepted at any family counter of the Superior Court of Justice.
 Learn more.